pdv/fugue/README.md

 ## Setup

-    lein figwheel
+   make dev

 starts a development server at [localhost:3449](http://localhost:3449/).

-    lein do clean, cljsbuild once
+   make build

-to make a production build. github pages expects index.html in /docs
+to make a production build. github pages expects index.html in /docs, running

+   make full-deploy

+will do all the shenanigans for you.

 ## License